 Anxiety & Depression

 Anxiety and depression, while not always, are often diagnosed together.
+And they can often accompany ADHD, LD or Autism.
 Research in the last 20 years has dispelled the myth that children can’t have anxiety and depression.
+In the US, 1 in 8 children has an anxiety disorder, 2% of school age kids and 8% of adolescents experience symptoms of depression.
 Recent research reveals that even children as young as preschool-age can suffer from anxiety and depression.
 See New York Times, “Can Preschoolers Be Depressed?”

 If you have not struggled with anxiety or depression, it may be difficult to understand your child’s reactions, particularly if you have other children with no problems in these areas.
 You are not alone.
 Many parents are tempted to wait with the hope that this is something your child will outgrow.
-However, acting early will alleviate stress for you and your child, enabling him to tackle his problem and give him tools for success with friends and in school and for the enjoyment of living.
+However, acting early will alleviate stress for you and your child, and your child can learn to tackle the problem and develop tools for success with friends, school, home and life.

 Our evaluations are confidential and enable you to get answers quickly.

 CHC’s Approach to Treating Anxiety & Depression

 Both anxiety and depression can be treated.
 Our specially-trained compassionate experts listen to your concerns and provide you with services that are just right for you and your child.
 We take you from where you are and help you and your child find the answers and support needed to get back on track.

 Specialists Who Work With Anxiety & Depression

 - Educational Specialists